From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Related Work

-With respect to benchmarks, several have been released in recent years to assess different aspects of AD-related tasks.
-LingoQA \cite{Marcu_2024_ECCV}, DriveLM \cite{Sima_2024_ECCV}, and VLADBench \cite{VLADBench} offer broad, extensive QA datasets that span the full stack of perception, prediction, planning.
-Other research has focused on narrow aspects of AD video understanding.
-BDD-X \cite{BDDX} provides descriptions of the action performed by the ego vehicle and the reason for that action.
-NuScenes-QA \cite{NuScenesQA} and NuPrompt \cite{NuPrompt} are perception-oriented benchmarks.
-In DRAMA \cite{DRAMA} and Rank2Tell \cite{Rank2Tell}, critical scene objects are annotated along with suggestions for the ego vehicle's action.
-Ego3D-Bench \cite{Ego3D} considers models' 3D spatial understanding capabilities in AD.
-SURDS \cite{SURDS} focuses on evaluating VLMs' fine-grained spatial understanding in driving scenes, while CODA-LM \cite{Chen_2025_WACV} offers a benchmark for evaluating understanding of corner cases.
+Several VLM-oriented benchmarks have been released in recent years to assess different AD-related tasks.
+LingoQA~\cite{Marcu_2024_ECCV}, DriveLM~\cite{Sima_2024_ECCV}, and VLADBench~\cite{VLADBench} offer broad QA datasets spanning perception, prediction, and planning.
+Other works focus on narrower aspects: BDD-X~\cite{BDDX} provides ego-action descriptions and reasons; NuScenes-QA~\cite{NuScenesQA} and NuPrompt~\cite{NuPrompt} are perception-oriented; DRAMA~\cite{DRAMA} and Rank2Tell~\cite{Rank2Tell} annotate critical scene objects with action suggestions; Ego3D-Bench~\cite{Ego3D} considers 3D spatial understanding; SURDS~\cite{SURDS} targets fine-grained spatial understanding; CODA-LM~\cite{Chen_2025_WACV} evaluates corner cases; and MetaVQA~\cite{wang2025embodied} provides spatial and embodiment-related questions for closed-loop simulation.

+The most closely-related works to TAD are ELM~\cite{zhou2024embodied}, STSBench~\cite{stsbench}, and STIBench~\cite{STIBench}.
+ELM is a training-oriented dataset; only two of its AD tasks require knowledge of previous frames, and its videos are 3.5\,s long.
+STSBench contains only event/action recognition for short ($\leq$3\,s) segments.
+STIBench uses 20\,s videos for AD but focuses on general embodied scene understanding (e.g., camera-pose estimation), and most of its data is indoor.

-\cref{tab:benchmark_comparisons} summarizes the most closely-related QA benchmarks for AD with spatiotemporal understanding.
-TAD is the second-largest video-based benchmark focused on temporal understanding and the only one covering both segment- and scene-level questions.
+In contrast, TAD is the first benchmark to exclusively assess temporal understanding in AD via both segment- and scene-level questions. \cref{tab:benchmark_comparisons} summarizes the most closely-related QA benchmarks; TAD is the second-largest video-only benchmark focused on temporal understanding.
+Note that ELM's \#QAs is not directly comparable: it is training-oriented, mixes AD with other ego-centric imagery, and varies the input modality by question type.